BF's Daughter Driving Stepmom Crazy

 So my question to you is, Can you find it in your heart to really love your stepdaughter?
 That won't change her, immediately, because she is deeply wounded.
 But it will change you, so that you stop taking things personally and reacting to her provocations, and begin seeing things from her point of view.
 That will eventually transform the dynamic between you, and she will be very different within six months.

-After I posted this the other day, K and I had another disagreement.
+After I heard from you the other day, my stepdaughter and I had another disagreement.
 We ended up actually talking through it once we were both calmed down.
 I realized that she believes that everyone dislikes her and her own mother has told her that she hates her.
 I told her that I don't hate her, that I love her and that sometimes I get frustrated, but that doesn't change that.
 I told her I was sorry that her mother had told her such an awful thing and no mother should ever say that their child.

 Wow.
 You really are earning your angel wings.